HaliteChallenge/Halite-II/README.md

 - A certain number of terms has been reached.
 This number will vary depending on the size of the map in question; a small map may end after a hundred moves or so, whereas a very large map may take up to thousands.

 ## Writing a bot
-Here is a simple bot written in Python 3 and utlizing our starter package that moves all of its pieces randomly.
+Here is a simple bot written in Python 3 that utilizes our starter package and moves all of its pieces randomly.
 ```python
 from hlt import *
 from networking import *